Parkview Field

-Parkview Field is a minor league baseball stadium located in the central business district of Fort Wayne, Indiana, U.S.
+Parkview Field is a ballpark in Fort Wayne, Indiana.
+It is the home of the Fort Wayne TinCaps, a Minor League Baseball team in the Midwest League.

 History

 Parkview Field was built as the new home of the Fort Wayne TinCaps, the Midwest League affiliate of the San Diego Padres, replacing Memorial Stadium.
 The stadium is also one of the central components to the Harrison Square revitalization project in downtown Fort Wayne.
 The naming rights were bought by Parkview Health at $3 million over 10 years.

 Opening Day was held April 16, 2009 before a sold-out crowd of 8,208.
-The TinCaps shut out the Dayton Dragons 7-0.
+The TinCaps shut out the Dayton Dragons 7–0.

-A record attendance of 8,572 made it to Parkview Field on August 6, 2009 not only to watch the TinCaps, but take part in festivities held celebrating Fort Wayne's All-America City designation, pushing the overall season attendance past 300,000.
-That record was broken on April 5, 2012 when 8,577 attended Opening Day 2012.
+A record attendance of 8,572 made it to Parkview Field on August 6, 2009, not only to watch the TinCaps, but take part in festivities held celebrating Fort Wayne's All-America City designation, pushing the overall season attendance past 300,000.
+That record was broken on April 5, 2012, when 8,577 attended Opening Day 2012.
 The record was again broken July 4, 2013 with 8,780 in attendance.
-The attendance record was broken once again on July 4, 2017 with 9,266 fans attending.
+The attendance record was broken once again on July 4, 2017, with 9,266 fans attending.

 Parkview Field hosted the 2010 Midwest League All-Star Game.